 Pocket for Firefox FAQ

-Pocket is built into Firefox!
+Pocket is seamlessly integrated into Firefox!
 This means that Pocket is ready to be used in Firefox, with no additional setup necessary.
-Additionally, Firefox users can use their Firefox Accounts to sign up for Pocket.
+Additionally, Firefox users can use their Mozilla account to sign up for Pocket.

-This article aims to answer many frequently asked questions about this integration.
+This article answers frequently asked questions about this integration.

 I'm not seeing the Pocket button in my toolbar.
 What should I do?

 Don't worry if you don't see a Pocket button in Firefox - there's usually a simple solution.
-Please visit the following page for a helpful guide for adding Pocket to your toolbar: Where Is The Pocket Button in Firefox?
+You may have disabled Pocket or removed the Pocket button.
+See this article for solutions and visit this page for a helpful guide for using Pocket in Firefox: Save web pages for later with Pocket for Firefox.

 I'm new to Pocket.
 How do I get started?

 Welcome!
-To get started, just sign up for a Pocket account and click the Pocket button in your Address Bar to save a page to your List.
-To learn more about Pocket, here’s a great place to start: Getting Started With Pocket
+To get started, just sign up for a Pocket account and click the Pocket button in your Address Bar to save links to your list.
+You can read your saves on Pocket's website.

 Do I have to create an account to use Pocket?

 Firefox should remember your Pocket account so that you can easily save whenever you click the Pocket button.
 If you're asked to log in every time, Firefox may be having trouble keeping track of your account.
-This can happen when your Firefox Privacy settings are set to “Never remember history”, or if you are using custom privacy settings.
+This can happen when your Firefox Privacy settings are set to "Never remember history," or if you are using custom privacy settings.
+Click here for additional troubleshooting.

 A blank popup has been known to appear if you're using the NoScript browser extension.
 To fix this, please add Pocket to the whitelist by following these instructions:

-- Go to the Pocket Website and make sure you’re logged in
+1. Go to the Pocket website and make sure you're logged in

 That's it!
 Now you will see the "Page Saved" message and will be able to use the additional functionality inside this popup.